ALEEEHU/Awesome-Text2X-Resources/README.md

 ⭐ If you find this repository useful to your research or work, it is really appreciated to star this repository.

-:heart: Any additions or suggestions, feel free to contribute.
+:heart: Any additions or suggestions, feel free to contribute and contact hyqale1024@gmail.com.
 Additional resources like blog posts, videos, etc. are also welcome.

 ## Table of contents